-Skylake: This is Intel's sixth generation of processors.
-It requires a socket 1151 motherboard.
-These motherboards are separated by various chipsets with Z97 being the most popular for those willing to tweak or overclock their PC for additional performance.
+Skylake and Kaby Lake: These are Intel's sixth and seventh generation of processors.
+They require a socket 1151 motherboard.
+These motherboards are separated by various chipsets.
 Skylake motherboards may support DDR3 or DDR4 but are most often found with DDR4 RAM.
 All Kaby Lake boards support DDR4.

 Broadwell Enthusiast: Broadwell-E processors will work with existing X99 motherboards with a firmware update or any of the newer LGA 2011-v3 boards.

 Haswell Enthusiast: Haswell Enthusiast processors require a LGA 2011 X99 motherboard that's compatible with DDR4 memory.

 Ivy Bridge: Ivy Bridge processors are compatible with a LGA 1155 GEN3 Z68, H77, Z75, or Z77 chipset motherboards.
 You can take a look at my post on the best Ivy Bridge motherboards for more information.